University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 International Applicants

-Please also be aware that due to immigration regulations studentships based at British Antarctic Survey or National Oceanography Centre are not available to international students.
+Please be aware that due to funding restrictions current studentships are only available to home fees students.

 To be classed as a home student, candidates must meet the following criteria: